AthenZ/terraform-provider-athenz/docs/resources/athenz_policy.md

     - `action` - (Required) The action is the domain administrator defined action available for the resource (e.g. read, write, delete).

     - `resource` - (Required) The resource is the YRN of the resource this assertion applies to.
 MUST provide fully qualified name: `<domain name>:<resource name>`

+    - `case-sensitive` - (Optional) If true, action and resource will be case-sensitive.

 - `audit_ref` - (Optional Default = "done by terraform provider")  string containing audit specification or ticket number.